lostsidewalk/cultivator/README.md

   - `actuatorName` - The name ID of the actuator to disable.
 - Response:
   - Status Code: 200 (OK)

-## Customization
-You can customize the behavior of the Cultivator application by modifying the rules defined in the rules directory.
-These rules dictate how the sensor data is evaluated and what actions are triggered on the actuators.
-Feel free to adapt the rules to suit your specific use case.

 ## Contributing
 Contributions are welcome!
 If you find any issues or would like to suggest enhancements, please open an issue or submit a pull request.